gliderlabs/cmd/docs/guides/run-api.md

 Combined with environment configuration, you can start exposing secure APIs for capabilities that would otherwise only be reasonable to run from a workstation shell.

 Let’s run through an example.
-We’ll take `git log`, showing us changes to a repository since a recent point in time, and expose it as a command with an API endpoint.
+We’ll take `git log`, showing changes to a repository since a recent point in time, and expose it as a command with an API endpoint.
 The period of time to review will be a human-friendly argument of the command.
 Here is our Cmd script consisting of two lines of Bash after two shebang lines:

 ```sh
 #!cmd alpine bash git